-We introduce a class of memory-based heuristics called true distance heuristics (TDHs).
-They are useful in any undirected graph, even for applications where traditional PDBs are not efficient (e.g. polynomial domains).
+In this paper we describe a class of memory-based heuristics called true distance heuristics (TDHs).
+They are useful in any undirected graph, even for applications where traditional PDBs are not efficient such as polynomial domains.
 Unlike traditional PDBs, which store distances in an abstract state space, TDHs can be seen as using abstract states but storing information about true distances in the original state space.

-A perfect heuristic for any pair of start and goal states could be achieved by computing and storing all-pairsshortest-path distances (e.g., using the Floyd-Warshall algorithm).
+A perfect heuristic for any pair of start and goal states could be achieved by computing and storing all-pairs-shortest-path distances (e.g., using the Floyd-Warshall algorithm).
 However, due to time and memory limitations this is not practical.
 TDHs compute and store only a small part of this information based on an abstraction of the state space.